samuel-vitorino/lm.rs/README.md

 ./target/release/chat --model [model weights file]
 ```

 Other arguments include tokenizer, temperature, top-p, show-metrics etc. To check available arguments run with --help.
 For multimodal models use the **--image** argument with the image path.
+When using PHI3.5-vision I recommend using a temperature of 0.

 ---